School of Advanced Warfighting: History

-The School of Advanced Warfighting (SAW) can trace its roots back to the “maneuver warfare movement,” the period leading up to and including General Alfred M. Gray Jr’s tenure as the 29th Commandant, which reached fever pitch with the publishing of Fleet Marine Force Manual 1 Warfighting in 1989.
-General Gray’s vision for a “world-class educational institution for the study of war and the profession of arms” within the Marine Corps Command and Staff College (CSC) would consist of the Art of War Studies program, which later became the Marine Corps War College, and a new second-year of CSC which developed into SAW.
+The School of Advanced Warfighting (SAW) can trace its roots back to the “maneuver warfare movement,” the period leading up to and including General Alfred M. Gray Jr.'s tenure as the 29th Commandant, which reached its zenith with the publishing of Fleet Marine Force Manual 1 Warfighting in 1989.
+General Gray's vision for a “world-class educational institution for the study of war and the profession of arms” within the Marine Corps Command and Staff College (CSC) would consist of the Art of War Studies program, which later became the Marine Corps War College, and a new second year of CSC which developed into SAW.
 During this same time, these courses, along with Amphibious Warfare School, the predecessor to the Expeditionary Warfare School, were organized into the Marine Corps University.

-Similar to the U.S. Army’s School of Advanced Military Studies, the plan called for a new course to be offered as a follow-on year to CSC.
+Aligned to the U.S. Army's School of Advanced Military Studies, the plan called for a new course to be offered as a follow-on year to the Marine Corps Command and Staff College (CSC).
 The goal was to enable selected students the opportunity to gain a greater appreciation of military art from an academic perspective.
 Gray, having recently read Stormtroop Tactics: Innovation in the German Army, 1914-1918, tapped its author, Bruce Gudmundsson, a Marine Corps Reserve captain who was working as a case study writer at the John F. Kennedy School of Government, to develop the initial course.
 The result was a graduate-level military education program designed to amplify and complement the warfighting foundations provided during the first year of the CSC curriculum while specifically focusing on the link between warfighting and combat development.

-SAW formally began on July 10, 1990, with an initial class composed of twelve Marine Corps Officers and two officers from the U.S. Army and the U.S. Air Force.
+SAW formally began on July 10, 1990, with an initial class composed of twelve Marine Corps officers and two officers from the U.S. Army and the U.S. Air Force, respectively.
 These students, selected by the Director of CSC, volunteered for the additional year of school beyond their CSC graduation.
 Lieutenant Colonel James Eicher assumed the office of Dean of SAW under the CSC Director, and Dr Bradley J. Meyer, a German military historian, was brought on as the additional professor beside Dr Gudmundsson.

-Over the thirty following years, SAW separated from CSC to form an independent school, broadened the prerequisite requirement to attend resident CSC to any intermediate-level resident or non-resident school, opened the application process to international military students and U.S. Government agencies, and increased class size from sixteen to twenty-six students.
+After thirty years, SAW separated from CSC to form an independent school, broadened the prerequisite requirement to attend to any intermediate-level resident or non-resident school, opened the application process to international military students and U.S. government agencies, and increased class size from sixteen to twenty-six students.
 The program has changed from a course to train combat developers into a course to develop staff planners for service in critical billets throughout the operating forces and supporting establishments.